litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
+### 0.1.9
+- Fix bug in termination so it is faster and cleans up addresses in Ingress classes.
+- Support the ingress class Annotation `kubernetes.io/ingress.class` as well as the ingress class definition.

 ### 0.1.8
 - Fix bug in `update-status` where status updates were being done for controllers not matching the ingress class
 - Update LiteSpeed Web ADC image so that it uses the latest fixes for TLS secrets.